 So, as a startup, you should be quite quick in rolling out your content and other marketing efforts.
 Don’t spend too much time perfecting it.
 The truth is that you don’t even know what is perfect until it reaches your target audience.

-Make great content, examine it once to eliminate the basic errors, and roll it out immediately.
-Then, analyze your audience’s response and accordingly curate marketing content the next time.
+Make great content, review it once to eliminate basic errors, and roll it out immediately, whether you are doing it in-house or through content marketing services.
+Then, analyze how your audience responds and refine the content in the next iteration.

-Marketing should be a timely iterative process.
-You should be able to produce a better version each time based on its reception and that is how you perfect it to the T.
+Marketing should be a timely, iterative process.
+Each cycle should help you produce a sharper, more effective version based on real reception, not assumptions, and that is how you actually get it right.

 The driving factors for any marketing team to work like a well-oiled machine would be transparency and communication.